 I’ve refined my system a little bit in the intervening years, but the basic idea remains the same.
 Instead of actual Altoids tins, I now use unprinted tins of the same size.
 There’s more room for making notes on the tins, and my rings don’t smell like peppermint!
 I‘ve also invested in a couple custom Kennedy tool chests.
 All the drawers are four inches deep – perfect for row after row of tins.

 One other refinement I’ve added are some little round tins that fit inside the Altoids-size tins.
 These tiny containers are useful for keeping my pre-closed rings and half-finished projects apart from the main heap of rings.

 The bulk of my rings now live in those Kennedy tool chests, but I do still use card boxes for all sorts of non-standard items.
 They come in many sizes – visit your local comic book store or game store and ask to see their selection of boxes for collectible cards.
 Be sure to bring a few Altoids tins with you to test the fit.

 That’s how I organize my rings inside my studio.
 When I travel someplace else, I sometimes bring tins in a project lunchbox, or in a small card box, but that’s too bulky for air travel or hiking.
 If I need to travel small (traveling “light” isn’t really an option for me), I’ll use a Dot Box.
 I note each ring size on a small square of paper that I drop in before the rings.
 (I tried relying on my memory a few times, but I sometimes don’t unpack for months…)

 Lots of labeled containers inside other labeled containers.
 What bliss!
-(And yes, you’re allowed to tease me about my labeling compulsion – my husband does all the time.)
+(And yes, you’re allowed to tease me about my labeling compulsion – my family does all the time.)